VISIT OUR ART STORE ▶

 It’s simple, effective, and guarantees crisp white bokeh circles that won’t be disturbed by the paint layers.

-Here's how I do it:
+Here’s how the artist does it:

 Step 1: Draw Circles

-These circles will represent your light spots.
+These circles will represent the light spots.

 Step 2: Apply Masking Fluid